NAndOr-Labs-Studio/PYNQtorch/README.md

     Get all package you need and clone this repository.

-    Note that PyTorch recommands **GCC 11**.
+    Note that PyTorch recommends **GCC 11**.
 A newer compiler could lead to a series of bugs.

     Replace your apt mirror release to `sid`, or you will find gcc-11 is missing, lol.